PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I told you you're weren't going to like it."

-# 31 -- Rattick puts on the disguise -- 1190
+# 32 -- Across the Passage -- 1190

-It hadn't taken that long, Relan thought, not really.
+It hadn't taken that long to skin the Orc, Relan thought, not really.
 It just felt like forever because he had wanted to throw up.
 Relan had skinned things before, sure.
 Deer, squirrel, pig.
 But never a person.
-Orc's weren't people.
-They were monsters, but they had faces that were just a little bit too much like people.
+Orcs weren't people.
+They were monsters, but they had faces that were just a too human.

 Boltac shook his head and turned away while Rattick worked with his sharp knife and little tugs and jerks.
 "You really think *this* is going to work?" asked Boltac.
-"What's you're plan, scare them to death?"
+"What's your plan, scare them to death?"

 "Scare, no," said Rattick, "distract and confuse."